Kemalism: Turkism

-With the supports of newly founded Turkish Republic, Pan-Turkist organization known as "Turkish Hearths", re-established in Atatürk's era to get Turkists' support during the revolutions.
+With the supports of newly founded Turkish Republic, a Pan-Turkist organisation known as "Turkish Hearths", re-established in Atatürk's era to get Turkists' support during the revolutions.
 Atatürk was frequently giving speeches on Turkish Hearths after important events occurred in Turkey.
 Also reopening of Turkish magazine "Türk Yurdu" which was an organ of Turkish Hearts, was supported.
 Later, in 1931, Turkish Hearts were closed by Atatürk after they lost their non-political stance, because of their Pan-Turkist views and movements; and with all of its premises, it merged to the ruling party CHP.

 Kemalism had a narrower definition of language, which sought to remove (purify) the Persian, Arabic, Greek, Latin, etc. words from the Turkish language and replace them with either Turkic originated words or derive new words with Turkic roots.